Best Day Tours from Florence: Which Destination Suits Your Style?

 Climb 500 steps up Torre del Mangia, then descend to hidden cafes on quiet side streets.
 Sip cocoa dusted cappuccinos amid locals.
 At Osteria Il Grattacielo, beef melts in your mouth in ribollita stew, washed down with Chianti's oak notes.
 Ricotta-filled pici pasta with sugo evokes the aroma of hardy Tuscan comfort food.

-The hearty Chianti wine pairs perfectly with Tuscan fare thanks to the unique terroir of the surrounding Chianti hills.
+The hearty Chianti wine pairs perfectly with Tuscan fare thanks to the unique terroir of the surrounding, as you would discover in a trip to Chianti hills.

 These gentle slopes covered in vineyards and olive groves have produced wine since ancient Etruscan times.
 Crisscross the region's quiet backroads to discover tiny hilltop towns and family-run wineries.
 Stop to sample earthy Chianti Classicos and visit timeworn cellars.
 As the amber hues of sunset wash over the endless vines and cypress-dotted landscape, you'll understand why Chianti captured the imagination of history's great painters and poets.

-Back in Siena, under the city lies a secret 14th century medicinal garden accessible by guided tour.
+Back in Siena, under the city lies a secret 14th century medicinal garden accessible by guided tour of Siena.
 Once supplying herbs to Santa Maria della Scala hospital, now rare plants and elaborate pottery designs flourish in the cave-like spaces beneath Siena's streets.

 How to Get to Siena from Florence?